fureyc/municipal-water-demand-forecasting/README.md

 # Municipal Water Demand Forecasting
 A reproducible one-day-ahead forecasting project combining Fort Collins water-demand data with NOAA weather observations.

-The final XGBoost model achieved a holdout mean absolute error of **0.876 million gallons per day**, improving on previous-day persistence by **31.8%** and ridge regression by **11.8%**.
+The final XGBoost point forecast achieved a holdout mean absolute error of **0.876 million gallons per day**, improving on previous-day persistence by **31.8%** and ridge regression by **11.8%**.

-I then extended the analysis from point prediction to probabilistic forecasting, using quantile regression and sequential conformal calibration to study when demand forecasts are more or less uncertain.
+I then extended the project to probabilistic forecasting.
+A linear quantile-regression model combined with sequential conformal calibration produced **78.6% empirical coverage** for a nominal 80% interval during the final April 2025–March 2026 out-of-sample probabilistic evaluation.

 ## Overview